microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

     window and content processes at mixed elevation levels `CoCreateInstance` that broker.
 This however _also_ did not work across elevation levels.
 This may be due to a lack of Packaged COM support for mixed elevation levels.

+    It's also possible that the author forgot that packaged WinRT doesn't play nicely with creating objects in an elevated context.
+The Terminal has previously needed to manually manifest all its classes in a SxS manifest for Unpackaged WinRT to allow the classes to be activated, rather than relying on the packaged catalog.
+It's theoretically possible that doing that would have allowed the broker to be activated acreoss integrity levels.

     Even if this approach did end up working, we would still need to be responsible for securing the elevated windows so that an unelevated attacker couldn't hijack a content process and trigger unexpected code in the window process.
 We didn't feel confident that we could properly secure this channel either.

+We also considered allowing mixed content in windows that were _originally_ elevated.
+If the window is already elevated, then it can launch new unelevated processes.
+We could allow elevated windows to still create unelevated connections.
+However, we'd want to indicate per-pane what the elevation state of each connection is.
+The user would then need to keep track themselves of which terminal instances are elevated, and which are not.

+This also marks a departure from the current behavior, where everything in an elevated window would be elevated by default.
+The user would need to specify for each thing in the elevated window that they'd want to create it elevated.
+Or the Terminal would need to provide some setting like `"autoElevateEverythnigInAnElevatedWindow"`.

+We cannot support mixed elevation when starting in a unelevated window.
+Therefore, it doesn't make a lot of UX sense to support it in the other direction.
+It's a cleaner UX story to just have everything in a single window at the same elevation level.

 ## Solution Design